-- Device Class Any of the following categories of endpoint devices: - Class 1 The most basic class of endpoint devices. - Class 2 Endpoint devices that supports media stream capabilities. - Class 3 Endpoint devices that directly supports end users of the IP communication systems. - Network Connectivity Device Devices that provide access to the IEEE 802 based LAN infrastructure for LLDP-MED endpoint devices.
-These may be any LAN access device including LAN switch/router, IEEE 802.1 bridge, IEEE 802.3 repeater, IEEE 802.11 wireless access point, or any device that supports the IEEE 802.1AB and MED extensions defined by this Standard and can relay IEEE 802 frames via any method.
+- ◆ Device Class Any of the following categories of endpoint devices: - Class 1 The most basic class of endpoint devices. - Class 2 Endpoint devices that supports media stream capabilities. - Class 3 Endpoint devices that directly supports end users of the IP communication systems. - Network Connectivity Device Devices that provide access to the IEEE 802 based LAN infrastructure for LLDP-MED endpoint devices.
+These may be any LAN access device including LAN switch/router, IEEE 802.1 bridge, IEEE 802.3 repeater, IEEE 802.11 wireless access point, or any device that supports the IEEE 802.1AB and MED extensions defined by this Standard and can relay IEEE 802 frames via any method. - ◆ Supported Capabilities The supported set of capabilities that define the primary function(s) of the port: - LLDP-MED Capabilities - Network Policy - Location Identification - Extended Power via MDI PSE - Extended Power via MDI PD - Inventory - ◆ Current Capabilities The set of capabilities that define the primary function(s) of the port which are currently enabled.